grnet/agora-sp/website/docs/eosc_integration.md

 ## Approve a Provider

-The Porfolio admin will review the provider and approve it.
+The Portfolio admin will review the provider and approve it.
 ![pending_initial_approval](assets/provider_status_approve.png)

 ## Reject a Provider

-The Porfolio admin has the option to reject a provider petition.
+The Portfolio admin has the option to reject a provider petition.
 ![pending_initial_approval](assets/provider_status_reject.png)